rsyslog/rsyslog/source/configuration/properties.rst

 ==================

 Data items in rsyslog are called "properties".
-They can have different origin and use.
+They can have different origin.
 The most important ones are those that stem from received messages.
 But there are also others.
 Whenever you want to access data items, you need to access the resprective property.

+Properties are used in

+- :doc:`templates <templates>`
+- conditional statements

+The property name is case-insensitive (prior to 3.17.0, they were case-senstive).

 Message Properties
 ------------------
 These are extracted by rsyslog parsers from the original message.
 All message properties start with a letter.

-The property name is case-insensitive (prior to 3.17.0, they were case-senstive).
-Currently supported are:
+The following message properties exist:

 **msg**
   the MSG part of the message (aka "the message" ;))